-Why not involve your relative who is living with dementia in your Time for a Cuppa tea party.
-We’re inviting everyone to get together with their friends and families and hold a tea party to raise the funds that will help us reach our target of providing 200 Admiral Nurses by April.
+Why not involve your relative or friend who is living with dementia in your Time for a Cuppa tea party.
+We’re inviting everyone to get together with their friends and families and hold a tea party to raise the funds that will help us reach our target of providing 300 Admiral Nurses by 2020.
 Time for a Cuppa is a chance to make your favourite family recipes and to remember and cherish the people that passed those recipes down to you.
 It’s also an opportunity to create new memories that you’ll treasure just as fondly.

 Baking is an activity you can enjoy together and whilst some people living with dementia may be able to follow a recipe and bake a cake, baking is a great activity with lots of different steps for people to be involved in depending on their abilities and preferences.
 Focus on the enjoyment of doing the activity together and not on achieving a ‘perfect’ bake!